isomerpages/mindef-ndp2022/_faq/NDP @ Heartlands.md

 #### Q2-8: Where and when will the F-16 fighter jets fly-past?
 On 9 August, our F-16 fighter jets will execute a “Roar of Unity” flypast as they roar through the skies across the nation.

-Details on the exact locations and time will be out soon! 😊

 **Watch this space and follow us @NDPeeps on [Facebook](https://www.facebook.com/NDPeeps), [Youtube](https://www.youtube.com/user/NDPeeps), [Instagram](https://www.instagram.com/ndpeeps/?hl=en) and [Tiktok](https://www.tiktok.com/@ndpeeps?lang=en)**